tomlqc/about-quantum/source/stories/background/environment.rst

 - Measurement
 - Effect of the environment (noise)

-Keywords and references:
+Keywords:

-- | Quantum maps, Kraus sum representation, :cite:`Haroche2013` section 4.2,
+Quantum maps, Kraus sum representation /
-  | alias Quantum operations, operator-sum representation, :cite:`Nielsen2010` section 8.2
+Quantum operations, operator-sum representation

 :draft:`More to investigate:`